hamorrar/ucsc-guide/README.md

 The Guide to the Guide has similar information and is located in The Guide [Landing Page](content/en/docs/_index.md).

 Please see [Contribution Guidelines](content/en/docs/Contribution%20Guidelines/_index.md) for steps on how to do the initial set up and contribute.
-Please see [Help Wanted](./HELPWANTED.md) to see which sections of the guide still need additional attention and contributions.
+Please see [Help Wanted](./HELPWANTED.md) for a list of which features of the site still need additional attention and contributions.
+If you think of something that is not on this list that should be, please open an issue or make a pull request with additions to the list.

 ---